Caroline Guiela Nguyen

 Supported by Région Auvergne-Rhône-Alpes, Conseil départemental de la Drôme, Institut Français Paris

 “With its smooth, headstrong charm the production was greeted by rapturous applause at the Festival d’Avignon” - Le Monde

-26th & 27th October 2019, Thalia Theater, French and vietnamese with german subtitles
+26th & 27th October 2019, Thalia Theater, French and vietnamese with english and german subtitles